Skip to content

 Interrupts of the 8051 Microcontroller – The 8051 microcontroller has five interrupts.
 Out of five interrupts, three (Timer flag 0, Timer flag 1, and serial port interrupt RI or TI) are generated internally by internal operations, and the remaining two (INT0 and INT1) are triggered by external circuitry, which are connected to port pins P3.2 and P3.3.

-The programmer can control all functions of the interrupt.
+The programmer can control all interrupt functions.
 The programmer is able to alter control bits in the Interrupt Enable (IE) register, the Interrupt Priority (IP) register, and the Timer Control (TCON) register.
 The programmer can allow or block, all or any combination of the interrupts by setting or resetting the bits of these registers.
 The Interrupt Enable (IE) register is used to enable and disable a specific interrupt.
-The IE special function register is shown in the figure below.
+The IE special function register is shown in Figure 1.
 Bit D7 of the IE register is used to enable or disable all interrupts.

 The Interrupt Enable (IE) Special Function Register